Which class is best for me?

-We currently offer beginners’ classes in two of the three Olympic Fencing weapons: Foil and Épée.
+We currently offer beginners’ classes in all of the three Olympic Fencing weapons: Foil, Épée, and Saber.
 Differences are described below.
+We also offer a Youth Beginning Fencing Class (ages 8 to 12 years) that gives an overview of all three weapons.
 All classes are 6 weeks long and we provide all of the required fencing equipment.
 Club membership is not required .

-The class includes basic foil footwork, blade work, rules, and bouting.
+The class covers basic foil footwork, blade work, rules, and bouting.
 Foil classes are held at Wilfong Pavilion in Founders Park through Carmel Clay Parks and Recreation.

-The class includes basic foil footwork, blade work, rules, and bouting.
+The class covers basic foil footwork, blade work, rules, and bouting.
 Electric scoring equipment is used.
 Classes are held at our Club location in Noblesville.

 Register for Youth/Adult Classes (8 years+)